In response to the coronavirus (COVID-19), we have captured some of your most frequently asked questions for care providers and staff across Wales.

 Do I have to allow indoor visits?

-We strongly encourage care home providers to make every effort to enable indoor visits to take place in line with Welsh Government guidance.
+We strongly encourage care home providers to make every effort to enable people to meet with visitors, be this outside or inside inline with Welsh Government guidance.
 Where a decision is made not to do this, the risk assessments and rationale should be clearly documented and be discussed with people living at the service and their families.
 Blanket decisions should not be made.

 Specific questions relating childcare and play services